Rakim: Early life

-Rakim is the nephew of the late American R&B singer and actress Ruth Brown.
-He grew up in Wyandanch, New York on Long Island.
-He wrote his first rhyme at seven years old, about the cartoon character Mickey Mouse.
-He initially aspired to play professional football.
-He was a quarterback on his high school football team.
+William Michael Griffin Jr. was born on January 28, 1968, in Wyandanch, New York.
+He is the nephew of the late R&B singer and actress Ruth Brown.
+He grew up in Wyandanch on Long Island and wrote his first rhyme at seven years old, about the cartoon character Mickey Mouse.
+He initially aspired to play professional football, and was a quarterback on his high school football team.

 However, after being introduced to local DJ Eric B. by his friend Alvin Toney, he began writing lyrics to fit Eric's instrumentals and chose instead to focus on a career in music.
 Then known as Kid Wizard, he made his first recordings live at Wyandanch High School in the year 1985.

 Rakim was initially introduced to the Nation of Islam in 1986; he later joined The Nation of Gods and Earths (also known as the 5 Percent Nation) and adopted the Arabic name Rakim Allah.
 He also chose to use “Rakim Allah” as his stage name, although it was most often shortened to simply “Rakim”.
 During his career he has been nicknamed the "God MC" because of his acclaimed status as an MC and a reference to the "Allah" in his stage name, which is the Arabic word for God.